skmin-lab/unixmd/docs/source/overview.rst

 **MDTYPE** can be replaced by BOMD, SH, Eh or SHXF which mean Born-Opphenhimer molecular dynamics, surface hopping, Ehrenfest dynamics and decoherence induced surface hopping based on exact factorization, respectively.

 - Choose a thermostat type.
-Currently, there are three types for thermostat.
+Currently, there are three types for a thermostat.

 .. code-block:: python